Description

 select_expr

-select_expr specifies the columns or expressions in the query result.
-Multiple expressions or column names are separated by commas (,).
-Valid values:
+select_expr: specifies the columns or expressions to be returned in the query result.
+Multiple columns or expressions are separated by commas (,).
+The value can be as follows:

 Example: